 Percentages - When computing allocation percentages, convert decimals into percentages by moving the decimal point two spaces to the right.
 Percentages should be carried out to four decimal places.
 For example: 5,000/7,500 = .6666666 = 66.6667%.

-Negative amounts, if any, should be shown in parentheses.
+Negative amounts - Show any negative amounts in parentheses.